Nancy-Kolaski/Nancy-Kolaski.github.io/project2.md

 By grouping the data into 10-year age ranges, it was easier to see that the vulnerable population makes up more flu-related deaths (or age groups that are 65 years of age and older).

+**My Hypothesis was true**: If a person is 65+ years old, then they are more likely to die by flu.

 <img src="assets/vuln_people_bar.png" alt="vuln people bar" style="width: 400px; height: auto;">

 **2. The second step was to find out WHERE these deaths are taking place.**